HackerN64/F3DEX3/README.md

 ## Bounding vertices system

+**This system is planned to be removed--Kaze does not believe it will bring much extra performance--and replaced with a new occlusion plane system.**

 The features of this system are easiest to understand with an example.
 Suppose you have five houses in a scene, and each house has a chimney.
 The following